Last updated: 27 June 2018.

 Jack Atcherley Garcia married Thelma Carolyn Gogui (born 5 Dec 1923).
 The couple had two children, but later divorced.
 Jack then wed Delphine (1921-1986).
 Jack worked at Dillingham Shipyard at Honolulu.

 Ulwin Lili’u Garcia (pictured right, and below with her husband) married Max Kalani Eckart and with him had nine children.
-More information on the genealogy of the Eckart family can be found on the History of Families Landgraf and Eckart website created by Michael Klein (registration is required to access family trees).
+Unfortunately the History of Families Landgraf and Eckart website created by Michael Klein, which provided more information on the Eckart’s family history, seems to have disappeared; a family tree at Geni provides an alternative.

 Do you have any photographs of the Hawaiian branch of the Atcherley-Kinimaka family and their descendants, which I could use on this website?
-If so, please get in touch through my Guild of One Name Studies page.
-Thank you!
+If so, please get in touch!